At the same time, the Des Moines, Indianola and Missouri Railroad built a 21 mile route from Des Moines, to Indianola, Iowa.

 Overall, the bridge remains in good condition with a steady traffic base crossing the bridge.

-The author has ranked the bridge as being locally significant, due to the newer age of the bridge.
+The author has ranked the bridge as being moderate significant, due to the newer age of the bridge.

 The photo above is an overview from the south bank.
 The bridge can be accessed from local walking trails.